 - Estimate the cost of college education for children and other family members you are financially responsible for.

-- Review your Group Life Insurance benefits and calculate the amount of life insurance you need.
+- Review your Group Life Insurance benefits.

 - Review your pension benefits.
 Call Client Services to arrange a time to review the status of your benefits at (866) 802-6333 Monday - Friday, 8:30AM - 8:00PM ET (excluding holidays).

 - Assess your savings, including retirement savings and other pension plans in which you or your spouse may be vested, as well as other potential sources of retirement income.

 - Review your Church Pension Fund life insurance beneficiary information, as well as beneficiaries on other policies you may have.
 Download the Group Life Insurance Beneficiary Form.

 - Review the beneficiaries you have named for Clergy Pension Plan benefits: pre-retirement survivor beneficiary and lump sum death benefit beneficiary.
 (Refer to your Personal Information Summary or call us at (866) 802-6333, Monday - Friday, 8:30AM - 8:00PM ET, excluding holidays.)

 - Review your annuities and retirement savings accounts.

 - Think about where you would like to live in retirement and research costs.

 - Review your Social Security information.